David-Maisonave/SqliteFuzzyPlusExtension/README.md

 When using SqliteFuzzyPlusExtension.dll with an executable like **DB Browser for SQLite**, the FuzzyPlusCSharp.dll file MUST be in the same directory as the executable (**DB Browser for SQLite.exe**).
 While the SqliteFuzzyPlusExtension.dll can be located anywhere.

 ### Using SqliteFuzzyPlusExtension Without SQLite
-- Using Fuzzy functions outside of SQLite
+- Fuzzy Functions
-  - Both the FuzzyPlusCSharp library and the SqliteFuzzyPlusExtension library can be used directly without SQLite.
+  - Most fuzzy functions in SqliteFuzzyPlusExtension can be called directly without using SQLite at all.
   - See [UsingFuzzyFunctionsOutsideSQLite.md](https://github.com/David-Maisonave/SqliteFuzzyPlusExtension/blob/main/Docs/UsingFuzzyFunctionsOutsideSQLite.md) for more details.

 # Function List